-Application Relay Type Option Bus Voltage 3 Pickup Setting Criteria Generator step-up transformer connected to asynchronous generators only (including inverter- based installations) Phase directional time overcurrent relay (67) - directional toward the Transmission system - installed on generator-side of the GSU transformer If the relay is installed on the high-side of the GSU transformer use Option 19 12 Generator bus voltage corresponding to 1.0 per unit of the high-side nominal voltage times the turns ratio of the generator step-up transformer The overcurrent element shall be set greater than 130% of the calculated current derived from the maximum aggregate nameplate MVA output at rated power factor (including the Mvar output of any static or dynamic reactive power devices) A different application starts belo ow Unit auxiliary transformers (UAT) Phase time overcurrent relay (51) applied at the high-side terminals of the UAT, for which operation of the relays will cause the associated generator to trip.
-13a 1.0 per unit of the winding nominal voltage of the unit auxiliary transformer The overcurrent element shall be set greater than 150% of the calculated current derived from the unit auxiliary transformer maximum nameplate MVA rating OR which operation of the relays will cause the associated 13b Unit auxiliary transformer bus voltage corresponding to the measured current The overcurrent element shall be set greater than 150% of the unit auxiliary transformer measured current at the generator maximum gross MW capability reported to the Transmission Planner
+Relay Type Option Bus Voltage 4 Pickup Setting Criteria Phase directional time overcurrent relay (67) - directional toward the Transmission system - installed on generator-side of the GSU transformer If the relay is installed on the high-side of the GSU transformer use Option 19 12 Generator bus voltage corresponding to 1.0 per unit of the high-side nominal voltage times the turns ratio of the generator step-up transformer The overcurrent element shall be set greater than 130% of the calculated current derived from the maximum aggregate nameplate MVA output at rated power factor (including the Mvar output of any static or dynamic reactive power devices) A different application starts belo ow.
+Phase time overcurrent relay (51) applied at the 13a 1.0 per unit of the winding nominal voltage of the unit auxiliary transformer The overcurrent element shall be set greater than 150% of the calculated current derived from the unit auxiliary transformer maximum nameplate MVA rating OR which operation of the relay will cause the associated generator to trip.
+13b Unit auxiliary transformer bus voltage corresponding to the measured current The overcurrent element shall be set greater than 150% of the unit auxiliary transformer measured current at the generator maximum gross MW capability reported to the Transmission Planner Phase directional time overcurrent relay (67) - directional toward the Transmission system - installed on generator-side of the GSU transformer If the relay is installed on the high-side of the GSU transformer use Option 19 Phase time overcurrent relay (51) applied at the high-side terminals of the UAT, for which operation of the relay will cause the associated Phase directional time overcurrent relay (67) - directional toward the Transmission system - installed on generator-side of the GSU transformer12If the relay is installed on the high-side of the GSU transformer use Option 1912Phase time overcurrent relay (51) applied at the high-side terminals of the UAT, for which operation of the relay will cause the associated13a Phase directional time overcurrent relay (67) - directional toward the Transmission system - installed on generator-side of the GSU transformerImage: Constraint of the constraint of the high-side transformer1212Generator bus voltage corresponding to 1.0 per unit of the high-side nominal voltage times the turns ratio of the generator step-up transformerIf the relay is installed on the high-side of the GSU transformer use Option 1912Phase time overcurrent relay (51) applied at the high-side terminals of the UAT, for which operation of the relay will cause the associated13a13bUnit auxiliary transformer bus voltage corresponding to the measured current